Greebbie/lv.github.io/_pages/about.md

 # selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I'm a Master's student in Computer Science at Brown University, specializing in `artificial intelligence`.
-Currently, I'm working at Lee lab at Brown.
+I'm a recent Master's graduate in Computer Science from Brown University, where I specialized in `Artificial Intelligence/ Machine Learning`.

-I hold a B.S. degree in Computer Science from Michigan State University, where I worked at the HAAIL lab.
-I'm skilled in deep learning and game development.
+Before that, I earned my B.S. in Computer Science from Michigan State University, where I developed my skills in deep learning and game development.

 Outside of academics, I enjoy snowboarding, games, food, and photography.